Alessandro-Cavaliere/AI_EmotionGait-BN-RF/README.md

   </p>
 </picture>

-The project uses a combination of `Convolutional Neural Networks (CNNs)` and LSTMs to process and classify the video data.
-The CNNs are used to extract features from the video frames, and the LSTM is used to analyze the temporal aspects of the data.
+## Project Overview

-The main steps involved in the project are:
+The updated project workflow uses a Bayesian Network to analyze statistical features extracted from video data.
+Unlike the original approach, which relied on the LSTM to capture temporal dependencies, the Bayesian Network provides a probabilistic framework to model uncertainties and relationships between features.

- - **Data Preprocessing**: The video data is preprocessed by extracting frames and resizing them to a uniform size.
+Key steps involved in the updated project include:

- - **Feature Extraction**: A CNN is used to extract features from the frames.
-The CNN is structured as a series of convolutional and max pooling layers.
+- **Data Preprocessing**: Frames are extracted and resized from video data.
+Emotional percentages are computed from the dataset, normalized, and used as features.

- - **Sequence Analysis**: The extracted features are then fed into an LSTM network.
-The LSTM is capable of learning temporal dependencies, making it suitable for video data.
+- **Feature Analysis and Selection**: Statistical features such as the percentages of detected emotions (`Happy`, `Sad`, `Angry`, `Neutral`) are computed for each video.

- - **Classification**: The output of the LSTM is then passed through a fully connected layer with a softmax activation function to classify the emotion.
+- **Classification**: A `Gaussian Naive Bayes (GNB)` classifier is employed to classify the extracted features into one of the target emotion categories.
+This probabilistic approach reduces computational costs compared to LSTMs while maintaining accuracy.

 <picture>
   <source srcset="./readmePhotos/Emotions.png" media="(min-width: 600px)">